The Comfort Ability Workshop

 Doernbecher is proud to present the Comfort Ability Workshop which is now being held at OHSU every 6-8 weeks.
 Originally designed at Boston Children’s Hospital, the Comfort Ability Workshop is being conducted at several sites across the country, and at several hospitals in Canada!

-The Comfort Ability Workshop is a fun and interactive one-day program to help children and their parents or caregivers learn how to better manage chronic pain.
+The Comfort Ability Workshop is a fun and interactive one-day program to help children (ages 10-17) and their parents or caregivers learn how to better manage chronic pain.
 The program is run by staff psychologists and psychology trainees from Doernbecher Children's Hospital's Pediatric Pain Management Clinic and introduces cognitive behavioral and biobehavioral pain management strategies.
 The workshop emphasizes the mind-body connection and offers non-invasive and non-pharmaceutical strategies for improved pain management.

 The program is put on by the Pediatric Pain Management Clinic and the Institute on Development and Disability.